Generalizations and properties of the principal eigenvalue of elliptic operators in unbounded domains: Definitions and main results

 We actually prove \thm{relations} part (i) with $\lambda_1'(-L,\O)$ replaced by $\lambda_\beta'(-L,\O)$, for any barrier $\beta$ with subexponential growth.

-In the case of uniformly elliptic operators with bounded smooth coefficients, the inequality $\l'\leq\l$ was proved in \cite{BR1} in dimension $1$, together with the inequality $\l'\geq\l$ for self-adjoint operators in dimension less than $4$ (subsequently improved to non-smooth operators in \cite{Pinch}).
+In the case of uniformly elliptic operators with bounded smooth coefficients, the inequality $\l'\leq\l$ was proved in \cite{BR1} in dimension $1$, together with the inequality $\l'\geq\l$ for self-adjoint operators in dimension less than $4$ (subsequently improved to non-smooth operators in \cite{Pinch07}).
 The question in arbitrary dimension was stated as an open problem.
 With the results here, it is now completely solved.
-Instead, we do not know any example where $\l''<\l'$.
-This fact leads us to formulate the following
+Instead, the relations between $\l'$ and $\l''$ are not fully understood; \thm{relations} part (iii) gives only a partial information.
+Indeed, we do not know any example of operators for which $\l''<\l'$.
+We leave it as an open problem to prove the following